Future developments in Singapore: Additional Gaming Provisions and Casino Levies/Taxes Increase

-Sentosa-Brani Master Plan
+Greater Sentosa

-Sentosa and Pulau Brani will be transformed under the Sentosa-Brani Master Plan.
-First proposed in 2018, the plans will span the next two to three decades, with both islands divided into five zones.
-"Vibrant Cluster", will have large-scale attractions spanning both islands, while "Island Heart" will feature hotels, commercial and conference spaces.
-"Waterfront" will have a Discovery Park situated in Pulau Brani, while "Ridgeline" will connect green spaces from Mount Faber to Mount imbiah, featuring nature and heritage attractions.
-"Beachfront" will have a water show, fairgrounds and other attractions to rejuvenate Sentosa's beaches.
-Transportation will be enhanced too.
+First proposed in 2018 as the Sentosa-Brani Master Plan, the islands of Sentosa and Pulau Brani will be redeveloped within the next two to three decades.
+The islands will be divided into five zones: "Vibrant Cluster" will feature large-scale attractions spanning both islands, "Island Heart" will feature hotels, commercial and conference spaces, "Waterfront" will have a Discovery Park situated on Pulau Brani, "Ridgeline" will connect green spaces from Mount Faber to Mount Imbiah, featuring nature and heritage attractions, and "Beachfront" will have a water show, fairgrounds and other attractions to rejuvenate Sentosa's beaches.
+A "Downtown South" resort, similar to the current NTUC Downtown East in Pasir Ris, was also planned.

-In addition, a future "Downtown South" resort, similar to the current NTUC Downtown East in Pasir Ris, will be located on Pulau Brani once the port moves out in 2027.
-A suitable location is still being worked out with the National Trades Union Congress.

-The first project to be built will be the S$90 million Sentosa Sensoryscape, a themed two-tiered thoroughfare connecting Resorts World Sentosa and the southern beaches, replacing the current linkway.
-It will have look-out points, water features and other architectural elements, thereby creating a multi-sensory experience.
-When completed by end 2023, the Sentosa Sensoryscape will double the current linkway capacity, being as large as 51/2 football fields.
-As a result, the Sentosa Merlion will be demolished from year-end, with its last day of operations on 20 October 2019.
-The four shops around Sentosa Merlion started closing from the next day onwards.
+The first project to be built under the plan is the S$90 million Sentosa Sensoryscape, which opened on 14 March 2024.
+It is a themed two-tiered thoroughfare connecting Resorts World Sentosa and the southern beaches, featuring lookout points, water attractions and other architectural elements, thereby creating a multi-sensory experience.
+Sentosa Sensoryscape replaced the area occupied by the Sentosa Merlion, which closed its operation on 20 October 2019.

-The current Police Coast Guard headquarters on Pulau Brani will stay put.
+On 2 March 2026, Minister of Trade and Industry Alvin Tan announced the first phase of the Greater Sentosa Master Plan.
+The plan includes a new attraction atop Mount Imbiah on Sentosa known as Imbiah Canopy, a new transport hub to link the islands, and replacing the Sentosa Express.